 - Stability and shelf-life testing

-- Restrictions on heavy metals and harmful chemicals
+- Restrictions on harmful chemicals

 Tools and Resources for Lipstick Manufacturing